Bilal2453/coro-docs/docs/coro-http.md

 # Documentations

+Unofficial docs for the [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) module, version 3.2.0.

-These are unofficial documentations for the Luvit library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) that was originally made by [Tim Caswell](https://github.com/creationix).
-This library is capable of doing HTTP(s) manipulations in a sync styled code.
+[coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) is a library for manipulating HTTP(s) requests in a sync styled code using Lua coroutines.

 It can be used as a great replacement for the Luvit built-in http library, to get rid of the callback style, and to have more user friendly interface.
 This is achieved through the use of coroutines to keep the sync style of your code without blocking the main event loop of [luv](https://github.com/luvit/luv/).